ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 * The payroll application is interacting with the DAO's own finance application authenticated by the `CREATE_PAYMENTS_ROLE` on finance that permits the contract to execute payouts.
 * By interacting with finance, the payroll application maintains indirect access to the DAO's vault.
 * The payroll application is managed by a set of roles that can be assigned to arbitrary ethereum accounts including the DAOs voting application.
-* The *payroll manager* role is comprised of a set of permissions considered sensitive as they allow to change various core aspects of the application.
+* Holding any of the *management*-related roles elevates an account to higher privileges (e.g. *hiring manager* or *payroll configuration manager*), and based on their permission they are allowed to change various core aspects of the application.
 * The *payroll manager* can change the price feed used for base token conversions at any time.
 * The *payroll manager* defines which tokens can be used to pay out salary.
 Tokens cannot be removed from this list and it is limited to a maximum number of allowed tokens.
 * The *payroll manager* can put arbitrary ethereum addresses on the DAO's payroll by adding them as employees specifying their initial salary.
 Payroll managers can terminate *employees*, change their salary and add bonus and reimbursements.
 * The *payroll manager* remains in indirect control of the exchange conversion rates via the price feed configuration.
 * *Employees* have to trust the *payroll manager*.
+Although it should be noted that the role of managers may be one entity, or multiple different ones with different roles granted.
 * *Employees* can expect that base tokens they earned cannot be removed (bonus, reimbursements, salary up to the point of termination or salary adjustment).
 * *Employees* cannot return erroneously received bonus, reimbursements or salary `denominationToken` within the system without having to pay out and return them manually, potentially introducing conversion losses.
 * *Employees* have to trust the *price feed provider* to receive fair exchange rates within the block they're calling for a payout.
 * The DAO has to trust the *price feed provider* to receive fair exchange rates that will not drain all the DAOs funds.
+> The trust in the pricefeed can be mitigated if the *price feed provider* entity with the role of `CHANGE_PRICE_FEED_ROLE` is a Voting app rather than an EOA account.
 * Terminated *Employees* can only be deleted from the contract storage once they transferred all their bonuses, reimbursements and salary.
 * *Anyone* who has permission to update applications in kernel can just upgrade Payroll contract implementation.
 * Payroll's permission to make transactions through the Finance application may be recalled.